briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 ## 537.12   Misuse of 9-1-1 system

-1. _(a)_ “9-1-1 system” means a system through which individuals can request emergency service using the telephone number 9-1-1.
+1. _(a)_ "9-1-1 system" means a system through which individuals can request emergency service using the telephone number 9-1-1.
 (ORC 128.01)